November 24, 2010 by Stacy McDonald

 However, he wasn’t angry with me.
 He was angry with the kids who had harassed me.
 Still, despite my pleas, he (rightly) called their parents.
 Of course, this made things worse for me the next day at school when no parents were around.

-Two month prior to my thirteenth birthday, I had my final major surgery, which would mean a two-week-stay in the hospital and a 3 month recovery.
+Two month prior to my thirteenth birthday, I had my final major back surgery, which would mean a two-week-stay in the hospital and a 3-9 month recovery.
 My spine would be fused and my brace would finally come off for good!
-I began to think that perhaps all my problems would be over once the “brace that made everyone angry” was gone.
+I began to think that perhaps all my problems would be over once the “brace-that-made-everyone-angry” was gone.
 After the surgery, I would need to wear a body cast for nine long months, but then I would be free!

 Ironically, as my parents kept me from my friends (I was “grounded” for a year), these same friends who had so readily accepted me, and seemed so loyal, quickly turned on me.
 A false rumor was spread about me and believed; so, almost immediately, I was once again an outcast.

 Looking back, this was actually a mercy.
 I can see, even then, God’s hand was on my life.
 He was restraining my sin and protecting me…from myself.
 I was on autopilot for total destruction.
 In fact, many nights I cried out for God to please just kill me.
 I learned to cry silently in case anyone might hear me.
-I recall, on more than one occasion, being grilled on why I was crying.
+I recall, on more than one occasion, being impatiently questioned as to why I was crying.
 I always refused to admit anything was wrong.
 Pride, fear, hopelessness, and anger ruled my soul.

 Many nights I contemplated different ways of suicide, but I was convinced by my Roman Catholic upbringing that suicide would send me straight to Hell.
 While to me, life was a close second, I was still terrified that Hell would be worse.
 So, I was afraid to live and afraid to die.
 I was in total despair.